belle2/basf2/online_book/basf2/first_steering_file.rst

     :class: exercise stacked

     Add PID and track variables for all charged final state particles and the invariant mass of the intermediate resonances to the ntuple.
-Also add the standard variables from before for all particles in the decay chain, the kinematics both in the lab and the CMS frame.
+Also, add the standard variables from before for all particles in the decay chain, the kinematics both in the lab and the CMS frame.